• Home Page

 Trauma Informed Response Program

-Our First Responder trauma informed response program provides training and educational resources to support trauma-informed, effective interactions with individuals who may be experiencing long term symptoms in correlation to a traumatic brain injury.
+The CLEAR Response is a trauma-informed response program designed to enhance real-world interactions with individuals who may be experiencing long-term symptoms related to a traumatic brain injury.

-This program is designed to complement existing emergency response protocols by increasing awareness of the cognitive, behavioral, and communication challenges that may occur after a brain injury.
+This program is not built as an excuse for an individual but to aid in better understanding them.
+It is built to complement—not replace—existing protocols by increasing recognition of the cognitive, behavioral, and communication challenges that can follow a brain injury.

 Ideal program attendees